Mojofliper/gearup-ro-rentals/docs/ADMIN_GUIDE.md

 This guide provides comprehensive instructions for administrators managing the GearUp platform.
 Admin functions include user management, content moderation, dispute resolution, analytics, and platform maintenance.

+**⚠️ IMPORTANT NOTE**: This admin guide describes planned features and functionality.
+The admin dashboard and most admin features are not yet implemented and are planned for Phase 3 of development (Weeks 5-6).
+The current implementation focuses on core user features and payment system completion.

 ---

 ## 🔐 Admin Authentication